Torphins railway station

 Torphins railway station served the village of Torphins from 1859 to 1966 on the Deeside Railway that ran from Aberdeen (Joint) to Ballater.

 History

-The station was opened in 1859 on the Deeside branch by the Aboyne Extension Railway and at first its services were operated by the Deeside Railway.
-Later it became part of the GNoSR and at grouping merged with the London and North Eastern Railway.
+The station was opened in 1859 on the Deeside Railway Extension by the Deeside Railway.
+Later it became part of the Great North of Scotland Railway and at grouping merged with the London and North Eastern Railway.
 It stood 23.75 miles (38 km) from Aberdeen and 19.5 miles (31 km) from Ballater.
 It was closed to passengers on 28 February 1966.
 The line has been lifted and sections form part of the Deeside Way long-distance footpath.